TobaIsrael/TobaIsrael/README.md

 ### Bio:

-Toba Israel is a talented software engineer with a passion for Fullstack development and expertise in Python.
+Toba Israel is a passionate software engineer specializing in Fullstack development with expertise in Python.

 ### Streetcred: